 We’re also excited to be part of Dreamforce’s startup competition and get our solution in front of thousands of people from all over the world.
 This year, Dreamforce has created the Startup Trail, which includes Dreampitch, the startup pitch competition with judges like Mark Cuban as well as Chris Sacca and will.i.am.

 There will also be panel sessions that showcase startups that are moderated by journalists and hosted on an open stage.
-Startup Valley also provides a way to visit more than 35 of these startups, including Due, over the course of the conference.
+Startup Valley also provides a way to visit more than 35 of these startups, including Due, during the conference.

 We got to open the doors to our startup and share what we do on Thursday.
-It is a great way to showcase what we offer and meet some incredible like-minded entrepreneurs who are also passionate about what they do not to mention get in front of industry leaders and investors.
+It is a great way to showcase what we offer and meet some incredible like-minded entrepreneurs; not to mention get in front of industry leaders and investors.